 The PCC has sole authority to approve the independent compensation consultants' fees and terms of engagement on executive compensation matters.
-The PCC annually reviews its relationship with Towers Watson to ensure its independence on executive compensation matters.
-The PCC reviewed the independence of Towers Watson and the individual representatives of Towers Watson who served as the PCC's advisors, considering the following specific factors: (i) other services provided to us by Towers Watson; (ii) fees paid by us to Towers Watson as a percentage of Towers Watson's total revenue; (iii) policies and procedures maintained by Towers

-Watson that are designed to prevent a conflict of interest; (iv) any business or personal relationships between the individual representatives of Towers Watson who advised the PCC and any member of the PCC; (v) any shares of our company's common stock owned by the individual representatives; and (vi) any business or personal relationships between our executive officers and Towers Watson or the individual representatives.
+The PCC annually reviews its relationship with Towers Watson to ensure its independence on executive compensation matters, taking into account the independence analysis and recommendation of the Nominating and Governance Committee ("NGC").
+In making its recommendation, the NGC reviewed the independence of Towers Watson and the individual representatives of Towers Watson who served as the PCC's advisors, considering the following specific factors: (i) other services provided to us by Towers Watson; (ii) fees paid by us to Towers Watson as a percentage of Towers Watson's total revenue; (iii) policies and procedures maintained by Towers Watson that are designed to prevent a conflict of interest; (iv) any business or personal relationships between the individual representatives of Towers Watson who advised the PCC and any member of the PCC; (v) any shares of our company's common stock owned by the individual representatives; and (vi) any business or personal relationships between our executive officers and Towers Watson or the individual representatives.

-We paid Towers Watson \$51,420 of fees in 2013 for consulting services provided to the PCC regarding executive compensation matters.
-Management subscribes to various Towers Watson compensation databases and CompSource database analytical tools to benchmark non-executive positions.
+We paid Towers Watson \$42,939 of fees in 2014 for consulting services provided to the PCC regarding executive compensation matters.
+Management subscribes to various Towers Watson compensation databases.
 Additionally, management utilizes Towers Watson in various consulting capacities related to employee benefits programs and non-executive salaried employee compensation, as well as director compensation benchmarking.
-The following table sets forth the fees we paid to Towers Watson in 2013 for services other than those provided to the PCC.
+The following table sets forth the fees we paid to Towers Watson in 2014 for services other than those provided to the PCC.

-Service Fees Management Compensation Surveys and Benchmarking \$15,205 Benefits Consulting Services \$122,981 paid through credits against commissions earned as broker for life and disability group insurance plans.
-2013 year-end credit balance: \$196,387 Director Compensation Assessment \$4,694
+Service Fees Management Compensation Surveys and Benchmarking \$19,800 Benefits Consulting Services \$256,333 paid through credits against commissions earned as broker for life and disability group insurance plans.
+2014 year-end credit balance: \$111,736 Director Compensation Assessment \$17,078